cbg-ethz/BnpC/README.md

 - `-ap <float>`, Alpha value of the Beta function used as prior for the concentration parameter of the CRP.
 - `-pp <float> <float>`, Beta function shape parameters used for the cluster parameter prior.

+> ## Note
+> If you run BnpC on panel data with few mutation only, we recommend changing the `-pp` argument to beta distribution closer to uniform, like `-pp 0.75 0.75` or even `-pp 1 1`.
+Otherwise, BnpC will wrongly report many singleton clusters.

 ### MCMC Arguments
 - `-n <int>`, Number of MCMC chains to run in parallel (1 chain per thread).
 - `-s <int>`, Number of MCMC steps.